 Some slip and fall accidents result in minor bruises, contusions, or bumps.
 However, many other more serious injuries may occur from slipping and falling on snow or ice.
 These may include:

 - Hitting your head on the ice, causing concussion or other traumatic brain injuries

 - Breaks or fractures

 These injuries can often be serious and require a large amount of medical attention.
 Your recovery may include:

 - Prescription medication

 - Physical therapy and rehabilitation

 Your recovery may take a long period of time, and you may lose wages if you are unable to work.
 Losing wages while facing possibly extensive medical bills can be devastating to you and your family.
 Furthermore, many brain and spinal injuries cause permanent damage and disability.
 If such injury happens because of someone’s negligence, you deserve to be compensated.

 If you have suffered injury because you slipped and fell on someone else’s property, you should contact a personal injury lawyer as soon as possible to discuss a possible case.
-Call the Law Offices of Shane Smith today at (770) 487-8999 to schedule a free consultation.
+Call Shane Smith Law today at (770) 487-8999 to schedule a free consultation.